 Cost of Goods Sold comes next.
-It tells what was the actual costs associated with building these products.
+It tells what the actual costs associated with building these products were.
 If you subtract this from the revenue, you get the Gross Margin.
-The money you have available to pay for R&D , sales and marketing, corporate expenses, lenders and your owners.
+The money you have available to pay for R&D, sales and marketing, corporate expenses, lenders and your owners.

 Manufacturers often consider this Gross Margin number a Key Performance Indicator.
-Either as an absolute number, or as a percentage of revenue.
-If the percentage drops it might trigger serious consequences.
+Either as an absolute number or as a percentage of revenue.
+If the percentage drops, it might trigger serious consequences.
 If the percentage goes up, it can contribute significantly to increase profit in manufacturing.

 Cost of Goods Sold has multiple sub-components.
-Variable Material Costs, and Variable Labour Costs are typically directly related to the quantity of units sold.
+Variable Material Costs and Variable Labour Costs are typically directly related to the number of units sold.

 Fixed Costs are typically manufacturing support staff and manufacturing management, equipment, factory expenses, and so on.
 Things that do not change within a certain range of units made.
 The depreciation of test systems is a relevant example of a fixed (at least semi-fixed) cost.
 You have invested in it to meet your needed throughput.